Can LLMs Evaluate Complex Attribution in QA? Automatic Benchmarking using Knowledge Graphs: Experiment Setup

+\textbf{ALCE-FineGrained}.
+We manually annotated 215 samples of the ALCE benchmark with the four attribution categories, and get a new benchmark, ALCE-FineGrained, as an out-of-distribution testing set (see results in Section \ref{sec:ExplorationOfOOD}).
+Details of human annotation are given in Appendix \ref{appendix:HumanAnnotation}.

+\textbf{Attribution Evaluators}.
+We evaluate state-of-the-art LLMs as attribution evaluators across different architectures and sizes: GPT-3.5, GPT-4o, GPT-4o mini, LLaMA-2/3/3.1 \cite{grattafiori2024llama3herdmodels}, Vicuna \citep{vicuna2023}, Gemma-2 \cite{gemmateam2024gemma2improvingopen}, Mistral \cite{jiang2023mistral}, Phi-3 \cite{abdin2024phi3technicalreporthighly}, and Qwen2.5 \cite{hui2024qwen25codertechnicalreport}.
+We conduct evaluations in three settings: the zero-shot setting, the few-shot setting where several attribution examples are given, and the fine-tuning setting where the LLM is trained with the samples in the training set.
+Additionally, we test two specially developed automatic attribution evaluators \textsc{AutoIS} \citep{honovich-etal-2022-true-evaluating} and \textsc{AttrScore} \citep{yue2023automatic}.
+More details on the evaluators' implementation are given in Appendix \ref{appendix:ImplementationDetails}.

-For all experiment results in this work, we report the F1 score for the performance on each attribution category (or each complexity level) calculated according its precision and recall, and the micro-F1 score for the overall performance.
-The micro-F1 score is used because the distribution of attribution categories (or complexity levels) is unbalanced.
+\textbf{Metrics}.
+We report F1 score for the performance on each attribution category and micro-F1 score for the performance on each complexity level and overall performance.
+We also use the \textsc{FActScores} metric \citep{emnlp/MinKLLYKIZH23} for a fine-grained evaluation of the \texttt{partially supportive} category.